-Figure 7: A metal drain pan piped through the floor to the outside (or to an adequate drain) can help protect flooring from leaks and drips.
+Figure 14 - A metal drain pan piped to an adequate drain can help protect flooring from leaks and drips.

 Leaks from plumbing pipes or from the water heater itself can damage property and could cause a fire risk.

-Install an automatic leak detection and shutoff device (available at your
+Install an automatic leak detection

-- local plumbing supplier).
-These devices can detect water leaks and can shut off the water heater's water supply if a leak occurs. - Install a metal drain pan (available at your local plumbing supplier) under the water heater to catch condensation or leaks from the piping connections or tank.
-Most codes require, and we recommend, installing the water heater in a metal drain pan that is piped through the floor to the outside or to an adequate drain.
+and shutoff device (available at Lowe's[®]).
+These devices can detect water leaks and can shut off the water heater's water supply if a leak occurs.

+Install a metal drain pan (available at Lowe's[®]) under the water heater to catch condensation or leaks from the piping connections or tank.
+Most codes require, and we recommend, installing the water heater in a metal drain pan that is piped to an adequate drain.
 The drain pan must be at least two inches wider than the diameter of the water heater.
 Install the drain pan so the water level would be limited to a maximum depth of 1-3/4".
 The pan must not restrict air flow to the burner.